How Spot Arbitrage Tools Work: Mechanics and Examples Overview

 Additional Fees

-On the withdrawal page, you need to check for additional fees.
-Not all exchanges disclose this information.
-Where possible, our scanner takes into account the additional fee and indicates it in the opportunity (in parentheses, in percentage).
-However, just in case, it is worth independently checking this information on the token withdrawal page.
-As a rule, such a fee is charged as a percentage of the withdrawal amount.
+On the withdrawal page, check for additional fees.
+Not all exchanges disclose this.
+Where possible, services account for additional fees and indicate them in the opportunity (in parentheses, in percentage).
+It's worth verifying this on the token withdrawal page.
+Such fees are typically charged as a percentage of the withdrawal amount.

 Transfer Speed and Network Confirmations